 - Roll up the dough, encasing the ingredients

 Pretty simple right?!?!?!
 Yes…. simple and delicious!

 But, my sweet momma gave me the idea to make these Fruity Pebbles Sweet Rolls and wow, I’m glad she did!!
 They are so incredibly delicious with your morning coffee, (or tea), that you can’t help but smile just a little bit!
 Plus, what child would turn those down???
 NOT ONE, I’D BET!!

 Again, not an everyday ‘healthy’ type of breakfast to start your day, but once in a blue moon, having one of these sweet breakfast rolls just makes your tastebuds (and inner child) super happy!

 You could if you wanted.
 Personally, I wanted these to be purely about the fruity pebbles, and not have another added flavor in these sweet rolls.
 But if you think that adding a nutty element to the rolls would enhance them for you, knock yourself out!

 I would add nuts like crushed pecans, crushed macadamia nuts, etc. Adding a stronger nut might take away some of the flavors of the cereal.

-I probably wouldn’t only because I just don’t know how the cereal would react to the thawing process.
+I don’t recommend it as I’m not sure how the cereal would react to the thawing process.
 However, that being said, if you froze them BEFORE you baked them, that might make a difference.
 So yes, if I was going to freeze them, I would freeze them right up until you bake them.